City-Bureau/documenters-field-guide/src/content/index.md

       Documenters Field Coordinator know right away.
 In most cases, we can suggest alternatives and provide support to get you there, including rideshare reimbursement.

-    question: How does the Documenters.org pay scale work?
+   question: When will I get paid?

   - answer: >-
       All required content must be completed before an assignment is approved and payment is released.
-City Bureau reserves the right to cancel payment for late or incomplete submissions.
+City Bureau and o reserves the right to cancel payment for late or incomplete submissions.